In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Psychological addiction determines how the substance seems to take over the person’s ability to control their own mind.

-Deep counselling and often dialectical behavioural therapy will be required, as this is often an addiction that develops from a place of emotional pain.
+Deep counselling from addiction counsellors and often dialectical behavioural therapy will be required, as this is often an addiction that develops from a place of emotional pain.

-At private clinics, residents have access to all the best treatments available in the UK to treat addiction.
+At private rehab clinics, residents have access to all the best treatments available in the UK to treat substance addiction.

 As well as psychological therapies which tackle the way the mind works, there are many effective alternative therapies.

-A dual diagnosis might be given to you if you enter a drug and alcohol rehab in Basildon to be treated for addiction and it’s discovered that you also have a mental health condition.
+A dual diagnosis might be given to you if you enter a drug and alcohol rehabilitation facility in Basildon to be treated for substance addiction and it’s discovered that you also have a mental health condition.

 This happens quite a lot, as the two conditions often come hand-in-hand.